 The basic rule of tips, under federal law and state law, is that they belong to the employee, not the employer.
 Employers may not require employees to hand over their tips unless one of these exceptions applies:

 Minimum wage laws protect all employees, whether or not they receive tips.
 Employees are entitled to earn the full minimum wage per hour as set by federal or state law.
 Currently, the federal minimum wage is $7.25 an hour.
-However, employees in D.C. are entitled to the higher state minimum wage of $12.50.
-On July 1, 2018, the minimum wage will increase to $13.25.
+However, employees in D.C. are entitled to the higher state minimum wage of $14.00 an hour (in 2019).

 District of Columbia law allows employers to claim a tip credit.
-D.C. employers must pay tipped employees at least $3.33 an hour for the first half of 2018.
-(On July 1, 2018, the tipped wage will increase to $3.89.)
-This means that employers may take a tip credit of $9.17 an hour (or $9.36 starting in July), as long as the employees make at least the state minimum wage with tips.
+D.C. employers must pay tipped employees at least $3.89 an hour.
+This means that employers may take a tip credit of $11.11, as long as the employees make at least the D.C. minimum wage with tips.
 If not, the employer must make up the difference.

 Many states allow employers to require tip pooling or “tipping out.”
 All employees subject to the pool have to chip in a portion of their tips, which are then divided among a group of employees.
 The employee must be able to keep at least the full minimum wage.
 (In other words, if the employer takes a tip credit, the employer can count only the tips the employee gets to take home against its minimum wage obligation.)
 And no employers are allowed in the pool: Tips from a tip pool can't go to the employer or, in some states, managers or supervisors.
 Federal law requires employers to give employees notice of the tip pool.